GrammaticalFramework/gf-eclipse-plugin/README.md

 ## Evaluation & feedback

 Please try to use the plugin for developing your own GF projects and report any issues you come up against.

-For all bug reports and feature requests please use the [GitHub Issue Tracker](https://github.com/GrammaticalFramework/gf-eclipse-plugin/issues).

-Do not hesitate to let us know how you think the plugin can be improved!

-### Criteria

-As part of the evaluation of the GF Eclipse Plugin, feedback (both negative and positive) on the following would be appreciated:
+Feedback (both negative and positive) on the following would be appreciated:

 1. Issues encountered with installation
 1. Incorrect support of GF syntactic constructs, module hierarchy system